clearcare/policies/source/sections/04-risk_management_policy.md

 6. The implementation, execution, and maintenance of the information security risk analysis and risk management process is the responsibility of Cloudticity's Security Officer (or other designated employee), and the identified Risk Management Team.
 7. All risk management efforts, including decisions made on what controls to put in place as well as those to not put into place, are documented and the documentation is maintained for six years.
 8. The details of the Risk Management Process, including risk assessment, discovery, and mitigation, are outlined in detail below.
 The process is tracked, measured, and monitored using the following procedures:
-  1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating a task in the Teamwork project: Compliance Review Activity (CRA).
+  1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating a task (using a template) in the Teamwork project: Compliance Review Activity (CRA).
   2. The Security Officer or the Privacy Officer is assigned to carry out the Risk Management Procedures.
   3. All findings are documented in an approved spreadsheet that is linked to the task.
   4. Once the Risk Management Procedures are complete, along with corresponding documentation, the Security Officer approves or rejects the task.
 If the task is rejected, it goes back for further review and documentation.